ehtishamoas/introToIM/midtermProject/journal.md

 #### June 8:
 I have gathered all the assets required for the game like penguin sprites, platform images, background images, and sounds etc.
-Now, I will also start working on the initial version of the code.
+I have also started working on the initial structure of the code.